 - CCTV upgrades, community outreach, and ASB awareness campaigns

-We’re also backing vital initiatives like Operation Empower to prevent violence against women and girls, Operation Parksafe to protect our green spaces, and Operation Calor to tackle youth violence in public spaces.
+We also supported vital initiatives like Operation Empower to prevent violence against women and girls, Operation Parksafe to protect our green spaces, and Operation Calor to tackle youth violence in public spaces.

 Community Walkabouts

-A standout feature of this year’s campaign is a series of community walkabouts, giving residents the chance to meet the PCC, local police officers, and councillors face-to-face.
+A standout feature of the campaign was a series of community walkabouts, giving residents the chance to meet the PCC, local police officers, and councillors face-to-face.

 - Share concerns and ideas